-This article originally appeared on VICE Canada.
 There is a photo of Hugh Jackman that's been circling the internet for awhile.
-It’s a side-by-side shot comparing Jackman's physique in the first X-Men movie to his physique in a later installment of the franchise.
-In the first shot, the actor is reasonably muscular with a flat stomach.
-In the second, Jackman looks like a cartoon character.
+It’s a side-by-side shot comparing Jackman's physique in the first X-Men movie to his physique in a later instalment of the franchise.
+In the first shot the actor is reasonably muscular with a flat stomach.
+In the second Jackman looks like a cartoon character.
 He’s impossibly veiny with a torso shaped like a dehydrated letter V. There are similar physique comparison photos of The Rock pre and post Hollywood.
 Chris Evans in Fantastic Four compared to Chris Evans in Captain America.
 Even Paul Rudd—whose entire career is based on his portrayal of the unkempt everyman—has before and after shots.
 In Hollywood, actors undergoing dramatic body transformations has become common over the last decade, directly coinciding with the rise of superhero movies to the forefront of pop culture.
 Leading men are increasingly expected to look like comic book characters.
 It’s redefined our concept of the ideal body and who is and isn’t in shape.

-Growing up, I struggled with weight.
-Early puberty ballooned me up to 230 pounds and at age eleven, I earned the hilariously cruel nickname of kid tits.
+Growing up I struggled with weight.
+Early puberty ballooned me up to 230 pounds and at age eleven I earned the hilariously cruel nickname of kid tits.
 The playful castigation left me with a pretty severe eating disorder by the time I had entered my teens.
 Weight became a fixation and I distinctly remember the day I stopped having lard cleavage was one of the happiest days of my adolescence.
-While I’ve spent a lot of time chatting with therapists about body image, there are trickle-down effects of my eating disorder in everything from my low-key diet soda addiction to my uncanny ability to finish a chip bag regardless of the size of said chip bag.
-That background complicates my relationship with food/exercise and in lesser moments I still base my self-worth on how I look naked.
+While I’ve spent a lot of time chatting with therapists about body image, there are trickle down effects of my eating disorder in everything from my low-key diet soda addiction to my uncanny ability to finish a chip bag regardless of the size of said chip bag.
+That background complicates my relationship to food/exercise and in lesser moments I still base my self worth on how I look naked.

 Week One: 210 pounds.
 22.3 percent body fat.